lucaspy-stack/kpass/README.md

 - [Contact](#contact)

 ## Overview
-The **passwords_generator** is a simple module that, given a full name, age, and birth date, generates password combinations between 6 and 18 characters, using case variations, reversal, and character substitutions (A→4, S→$, E→&).
+The **passwords_generator** is a simple module that, given a full name, age, and birth date, generates password combinations between 6 and 18 characters, using case variations, reversal, and character substitutions (A→4, S→$, E→&, etc).

 ## Installation